JacekDubikowski/build-your-own-framework/readme.md

 ###### How can I write Java source code?

 To write Java code during annotation processing, you can use anything, to be honest.
-As long as you end up with *CharSequence*/*String*/*byte[]* you are good to go.
+You are good to go as long as you end up with *CharSequence*/*String*/*byte[]*.

 In the examples you may find on the Internet, it is popular to use *StringBuffer*.
 Honestly, I find it inconvenient to write any source code like that.
 There is a better solution available for us.

 [JavaPoet](https://github.com/square/javapoet) is a library for writing Java source code using JavaAPI.
-I am not going to write much about it right now, as you will see it in action in the next section.
+I won't write much about it right now, as you will see it in action in the next section.

 ###### Missing part of BeanProcessor

 Getting back to *BeanProcessor*.
-Some parts of the file were not revealed yet.
+Some parts of the file haven’t been revealed yet.
+Let us get back to it.
 Let us get back to it:

 ```java
     private void writeDefinition(Dependency dependency) {